Javascript is not enabled.

 Deemed income

 This category comes into play if an SSI beneficiary lives with a spouse or parent, or is an immigrant who receives support from a sponsor as a condition of U.S. residency.
-In these situations, the SSA may conclude that some of the family member's or sponsor's income is being put toward your care and feeding and deduct it from your SSI benefit.
+In these situations, the SSA may conclude that some of the family member's or sponsor's income is being put toward your care and deduct it from your SSI benefit.

 There are other, highly specific examples of what does and doesn't count as income for SSI purposes.
 You'll find a detailed list on Social Security's SSI website.